spences10/scottspence.com/posts/2021/12/08/wsl-web-developer-setup-with-fedora-35/index.md

 There'll be some output from Oh My Zsh:

-> I can’t change your shell automatically because this system does not
+> I can't change your shell automatically because this system does not
 > have chsh.
 Please manually change your default shell to zsh

 How to change the default shell next.